Delmarva Christian High School

 Delmarva Christian High School is a private Christian high school located in Georgetown, Delaware, the geographic center, and county seat of Sussex County.

 Background

 In April 1999 a group of Sussex County educators, businesspeople, pastors, and parents came together to form Delmarva Christian Schools, Inc., to address the issue of high school education for Christian high school students.
-Delmarva is not a charter school, but a privately funded education facility dedicated to providing quality academic education, while providing youth the knowledge of how to apply biblical principles to their daily lives.
+Delmarva is not a charter school, but privately funded.